Many of you have asked, and surely the rest of you have wondered, “Who is Martha”?

-It all began 80 years ago when a first generation immigrant from Greece, the great aunt of Bill and Chris Fokas, made her way to Nashua.
-In 1932 she founded the original Martha's Sweet Shoppe.
-It is believed that she named it after the popular candy of that era known as “Martha Washington Candy”.
-It was not because her name was Martha.
-The original store was only 1/10 of the size of the existing Martha’s.
+It all began with Katherine, the great aunt of Bill Fokas, when she immigrated from Greece to Nashua 84 years ago.
+In 1936, she founded the original Martha's Sweet Shoppe.
+She named it after the popular candy of that era known as “Martha Washington Candy”.
+The original store was only one tenth the size of the existing Martha’s.

-In 1944, Bill and Chris’s Father, James Fokas known to most as “Mitch”, came home from the war and began running his aunt’s candy shoppe.
+In 1944, Bill’s father, James Fokas known to most as Mitch, came home from WWII and began running his Aunt’s candy shop.
 He soon expanded it to include a luncheonette with 28 stools; it quickly became the most popular lunch spot on Main Street.
-Martha’s Sweet Shoppe and Luncheonette was a landmark in Nashua for 45 years.
-Every political candidate that came to Nashua had to stop at Martha’s.
-Many of Nashua’s long time residents and politicians planned Nashua’s future here at Martha’s.
-Mitch’s next expansion came with the addition of an extremely successful catering company which catered to nearly every major function in the city for decades.
+“Martha’s Sweet Shoppe and Luncheonette” was a landmark in Nashua for 50 years.
+Every political candidate that came to Nashua had to stop at Martha’s and they still do today.
+Many longtime residents and politicians planned Nashua’s future here at Martha’s.
+Mitch’s next expansion came with the addition of an extremely successful catering company which catered nearly every major function in the city for decades.